-In this section we observe that a single categorical construction, the lifting property, defines uniformly a number of properties such as as being injective, surjective, connected, separation axioms T_0 , T_1 , T_2 , T_4 , dense, induced topology; surjective and injective on π_0 .
-Moreover, as the only input data or parameter, it uses a minimal or typical counterexample to the property, usually a monotone map between spaces of one and two points or less.
+In this section we observe that a single categorical construction, the lifting property, defines such properties as being injective, surjective, connected, separation axioms T_0 , T_1 , T_2 , T_4 , dense, induced topology; surjective and injective on π_0 .
+Moreover, as the input data, it uses a minimal or typical counterexample to the property, usually a monotone map between spaces of one and two points or less.